STATEMENT FROM THE CHAIRPERSON OF THE REMUNERATION COMMITTEE – MRS AZIZA BEGUM AMOD

 OVERVIEW OF THE MAIN PROVISIONS OF THE REMUNERATION POLICY

-The remuneration policy is aimed at aligning remuneration practices that will enable the committee to achieve the Group’s strategic objectives, translating these into market-related yet affordable performance-linked rewards and ensuring balanced and transparent outcomes that align with shareholder interests over the short and long-term, and ultimately enable the attraction and retention of valuable talent.
-Our approach to remuneration aligns to our ethics, corporate governance philosophy, shared values and best practices.
+The remuneration policy is aimed at aligning remuneration practices that will enable the committee to support the Group in achieving its strategic objectives, translating these into market-related, yet affordable performance-linked, rewards and ensuring balanced and transparent outcomes that align with shareholders’ interests over the short and long-term, and ultimately enable the attraction and retention of valuable talent.
+Our approach to remuneration aligns to our ethical approach, corporate governance philosophy, shared values and best practices.

 The remuneration policy is designed to achieve the following strategic objectives:

 - Support the attainment of AEEI’s strategic business objectives and strategies

 - Attract, retain and motivate key and talented individuals

 - Compete in the market place to be an employer of choice